 Who and what do we teach?

 MIT Biology graduate students gain valuable experience teaching both undergraduate and graduate students.
 All undergraduates are required to complete 7.01x (Introductory Biology) as a part of the General Institute Requirement (GIR).
-Most second-year graduate students serve as TAs for one of these large-lecture Introductory Biology classes, offered in both the spring and fall semesters.
-In their fourth-year, TAs teach other graduate and upper-level undergraduate subjects offered by the department.
-Read the full list of classes that Biology graduate students TA (full descriptions are available via the Registrar’s Office).
+Most second-year graduate students serve as student who teach for one of these large-lecture Introductory Biology classes, offered in both the spring and fall semesters.
+In their fourth-year, students who teach in Biology teach other graduate and upper-level undergraduate subjects offered by the department.
+Read the full list of classes that Biology graduate students teach (full descriptions are available via the Registrar’s Office).

 How do we learn to teach?